-Pursuant to Government Code Section 54953, Subdivision (b) and Executive Order released on March 12, 2020, the following General Tax and Oversight Committee includes participation via the application ZOOM.
+Pursuant to Government Code Section 54953, subdivision (b), and in accordance with the provisions of SB 361 (2021), the following General Tax and Oversight Committee includes participation via the application ZOOM.

-PER CITY POLICY, MEMBERS OF THE PUBLIC ARE REQUIRED TO WEAR FACE MASKS WHILE IN CITY FACILITIES UNLESS VACCINATED.
-IF YOU DO NOT HAVE A FACE MASK, ONE WILL BE PROVIDED FOR YOU.
+THE CALIFORNIA DEPARTMENT OF PUBLIC HEALTH REQUIRES MASKING FOR ALL INDOOR PUBLIC SETTINGS.
+MEMBERS OF THE PUBLIC ARE REQUIRED TO WEAR FACE MASKS WHILE IN CITY FACILITIES, IF YOU DO NOT HAVE A FACE MASK, ONE WILL BE PROVIDED FOR YOU.